gneutzling/cv/README.md

 **Stack:** HTML, CSS, Javascript, jQuery.

-## Education
-2012-Current | Undergraduate degree in Software Analysis and Development

 ## Projects and Community Contribution
 #### Protractor Drupal Framework
 A test automation framework for Drupal apps, written using Protractor and the PageObjects pattern.